 - Uncertainty about the future of COVID-19 shutdowns and capacity restrictions

-- Insurance is more costly than virtual kitchens
+- Insurance is more costly than ghost kitchens

 - Usually, a lack of profitability for at least one year

 Because a dine-in restaurant offers more options than a ghost kitchen, it tends to be a more expensive investment--especially in an environment plagued by a pandemic that continues to shape the industry every day.

 Ghost kitchens are by no means new, though the challenges of COVID-19 have opened the door for their rise in popularity.
 With so many people staying home, combined with the limitations placed on dine-in establishments and the drastic increase in delivery and takeout orders, ghost kitchens could be the answer for those looking to cut their teeth in the restaurant business or even add to an existing project.
 Here are some of the pros and cons involved.

 - Lack of support staff when needed